folutade/KnowThatYouAnointed/content/posts/the-party.md

   -John 7:37-39

-* In St. John's account of the Gospel, Jesus told the sister of Jesus's dead friend that “I am the resurrection and the life”.
-Jesus then went on to resurrect his friend from death to life \(See [John 11:1-45](https://www.biblegateway.com/passage/?search=John%2011%3A1-45&version=NASB)\).
+* In St. John's account of the Gospel, Jesus tells the sister of his dead friend that “I am the resurrection and the life.”
+Jesus then goes on to resurrect his friend from death to life (See [John 11:1-45](https://www.biblegateway.com/passage/?search=John%2011%3A1-45&version=NASB)).

-* In that same Gospel account, Jesus also told his disciples, "I am the way, the truth and the life” \(See [John 14:2-6](https://www.biblegateway.com/passage/?search=John%2014%3A2-6&version=NASB)\)
+* In that same Gospel account, Jesus also tells his disciples, "I am the way, the truth, and the life” (See [John 14:2-6](https://www.biblegateway.com/passage/?search=John%2014%3A2-6&version=NASB)).

-* When applied to this line on “Watch the Party Die”, the belief that Jesus is "the life" and the giver of "living water" implies that a “thirst for life” is truly a “thirst for Jesus”.
-Moreover, those who "thirst for life" discover that Jesus will satisfy their deepest thirst when they read the stories about Jesus in the "Good Book", aka the Holy Bible.
+* When applied to this line on “Watch the Party Die,” the belief that Jesus is "the life" and the giver of "living water" implies that a “thirst for life” is truly a “thirst for Jesus.”
+Moreover, those who "thirst for life" discover that Jesus can satisfy their deepest thirst when they read the stories about Jesus in the "Good Book," aka the Holy Bible.

 {{< /details >}}

 {{< /details >}}

-{{< lyrics >}}
-information that'll change his life<br>
+{{< lyrics >}}information that'll change his life{{< /lyrics >}}

-    because he yearns for that—<br>
+{{< lyrics >}}    because he yearns for that—{{< /lyrics >}}

-dedication, findin' out what's right
-{{< /lyrics >}}
+{{< lyrics >}}dedication, findin' out what's right{{< /lyrics >}}

 {{< details is_markdown="false" nest_level="0" is_lyric="true" title="    'cause he can earn from that?" >}}